 Epilepsy Toronto provides training in epilepsy treatment to care givers and students enrolled in courses at George Brown College and Seneca College where they will eventually work with people who have seizures.

 We also provide Epilepsy 101 presentations to school children and teachers that raise awareness about epilepsy.
 On a personal level, we can provide educational presentations to a family, neighbours or even a landlord if a client indentifies the need to have better support from the people in their community.
+Or learn about our Teaching Awareness Through Puppetry (TAP) workshops by clicking here.

 Epilepsy Toronto works at forging strong relationships with the media, constantly seeking opportunities to bring epilepsy into the public eye.
 Through our annual summer festival, BuskerFest, we find many avenues to talk about epilepsy in the newspapers, radio, television and through social media.
 BuskerFest is consistently attended by over 1 million people a year and is the world’s largest epilepsy awareness event.